qcode-software/qcode-tcl/doc/tutorial-3-the-database.md

 > qc::db_init
 ```

-The final command should return a value of "1" indicating that the data structure has been successfully set up.
+The final command should return nothing indicating that the data structure has been successfully set up.

 You may receive an error message from the module PgCrypto stating that the database user "www-data" is not superuser.